For the lovers of Australian outback Kennedy Range National Park is a special place.

 At around 4pm, we set off along Great Northern Hwy, travelling south for our last overnight stop for this trip.
 Read our next post to find out where we stayed!

-The two such famous places, where the rocks display their beauty are the Old Brewery and London Bridge.
-The Brewery was opened in 1907 supplying many thirsty miners of Sandstone with beer.
-It was built on top of the breakaway 10-15 meters in height and was visible up to 20km away, being an attractive sight.
-The beer was stored in barrels inside the cellar, which was a massive tunnel carved deep into the rock with the hole bored through the ceiling of the rock, which allowed beer remain remarkably cool even in hottest weather.
+The Brewery opened in 1907 supplying many thirsty miners of Sandstone with beer.
+It was built on top of the breakaway 10-15 meters in height.
+As such, people could see it up to 20km away.
+What an attractive sight!
+The beer was stored in barrels inside the cellar, which was a massive tunnel carved deep into the rock with the hole bored through the ceiling of the rock.
+This allowed beer remain remarkably cool even in hottest weather.

 The Old Brewery near Sandstone